Shooting League of India

-Shooting League of India, also known as SLI, is a professional shooting sports league based in India.
+Shooting League of India, also known as SLI, is a proposed professional shooting sports league based in India.
 It is organized by National Rifle Association of India, the governing body for the sport in the nation.
 It is the first franchise-based shooting league in the world.
-The first edition was held in 2026.
+The first edition will be held in 2026.

 History

 The first edition of Shooting League of India was supposed to be held at the Dr. Karni Singh Shooting Range in New Delhi from 20 November to 2 December 2025.
 In October, the league was postponed to 2026 to fit the calendar alignment of international events.
 It is backed by the International Shooting Sport Federation.

 400+ athletes from more than 20 countries, including Germany, Iran, Italy, Kazakhstan, United States and Australia applied for the league.
 The league will feature statistics using tools like heart rate monitors, SCATT shooting and more, giving the audience a glimpse of movement, pressure etc. The release of the trigger, mannerisms etc will be defined using data, graphics, VR as well as biorhythms.